All All News Products Insights AI DevOps and CI/CD Community

 Here's what to do:

 1. Invest in AI.
 Recently Gartner released a Magic Quadrant report on the top AI testing tools that are making an impact.
-When implemented properly, tools like TrueTest is really helpful when it can analyze production environment to then create, maintain, and execute regression tests based on real user behavior, freeing teams from the constant grind of manual test upkeep.
+When implemented properly, a tool like TrueTest is really helpful when it can analyze production environment to then create, maintain, and execute regression tests based on real user behavior, freeing teams from the constant grind of manual test upkeep.

 2. Invest in low-code/no-code test automation.
 Test automation should empower every team member, not just those with deep technical expertise.
 Low-code/no-code platforms enable testers, product owners, and business analysts to participate in automation without needing to master programming.